ardugnome/N1MM_ESP32_UDP/readme.md

 Reccomended pin use from here: https://www.electronicshub.org/esp32-pinout/

-2/17/2021

 Update: 3/22/21

 Added OLED code based on ssd1306 display.

-Changed OLED from 128x32 to 128x64, both will work, but 128x64 looks bigger.
+Changed OLED from 128x32 (0.91in) to 128x64 (0.96in), both will work, but 128x64 looks bigger.

 Added rssi information on the screen to monitor Wifi signal strength.

-Added frequency information on the screen in auto mode(user has to choose between rssi and freq).
+Added frequency information on the screen in auto mode(user has to choose between rssi and freq), currently only rssi is dispayed.

 Added manual mode when N1MM is not running.